Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • prevention of vaporization;

-• ensuring a comfortable and healthy indoor climate.
+• ensuring a comfortable and healthy indoor microclimate.

 A warm concrete floor on the ground contains the following components and stages of work:

-1. Cleansing the soil from the top layer.
+1. Cleaning the soil from the top layer.
 In addition, the surface is carefully leveled.

 4. The next layer is the use of reinforced steel mesh.
-It is an excellent fixer for the concrete base.
-In addition, it is a place to fix metal pipes.
-Reinforced mesh not used in all cases, but only when additional reinforcement is needed.
+It is an excellent fixer for concrete bases.
+In addition, it is a place for fixation metal pipes.
+Reinforced mesh It is not used in all cases, but only when additional strengthening is necessary.

-5. The next layer is more than 5 cm thick and is a subfloor.
-For its arrangement, a concrete solution is used.
-After it gains strength within 2-3 weeks, the next layer of the “pie” is installed on the surface.
+5. The next layer is more than 5 cm thick and is the subfloor.
+Concrete solution is used for its arrangement.
+After it gains strength within 2-3 weeks, the next layer of “pie” is installed on the surface.

-6. This layer consists of a special membrane or waterproofing film that prevents the risk of absorbing excess liquid. concrete base.
-The film is laid with an overlap, in order to avoid the appearance of cracks, construction tape is used, with which all butt sections are glued.
+6. This layer contains a special membrane or waterproofing film, which prevents the risk of absorbing excess liquid concrete base.
+The film is laid with an overlap; to avoid the appearance of cracks, construction tape is used to seal all joint areas.

-7. Next stage- installation of insulation, which is recommended to use foamed polystyrene foam or high-density polystyrene with a foil coating.
-If there is too much load on the floor, it is better to use insulation in the form of plates.
+7. Next stage- installation of insulation, which is recommended to use foamed polystyrene foam or high-density polystyrene coated with foil.
+If there is too much load on the floor, it is better to use insulation in the form of slabs.

-8. Next, waterproofing or roofing material is installed.
-After which the construction of the final screed is carried out.
-It is on it that the final finish coating will be installed.
+8. Next, waterproofing or roofing felt is installed.
+After which the construction of the true screed is carried out.
+This is where the final finishing coat will be installed.
 The thickness of this layer is from 8 to 11 cm.
-This screed needs to be reinforced.
+This screed requires mandatory reinforcement.

 Concrete floor in a house on the ground: advantages and disadvantages of arrangement

-Among the advantages of manufacturing a concrete floor on the ground, it is worth highlighting:
+Among the advantages of making a concrete floor on the ground are:

-• security reliable protection foundations from the effects of low temperature, the soil on which the floor is settled always differs only in temperature above zero;
+• security reliable protection bases from the effects of low temperatures, the soil on which the floor is installed always differs only in temperature above zero;

-• a variety of heat-insulating materials for floor insulation allows you to build a structure with good performance prevention of heat loss;
+• a variety of thermal insulation materials for floor insulation allows you to build a structure with good performance preventing heat loss;

-• the floor that will turn out as a result is finished with any of the existing floor coverings;
+• the resulting floor is finished with any of the existing floor coverings;

-• no special calculations are required for the floor, since the entire load is taken by the ground cover;
+• no special calculations are required for the floor, since the entire load is taken by the ground covering;

-• the arrangement of a warm floor perfectly heats the room, in addition, they heat up quickly enough, and the heat is distributed evenly throughout the room;
+• installing heated floors perfectly heats the room; in addition, they heat up quickly enough, and the heat is distributed evenly throughout the room;

-• underfloor heating on the ground has good soundproofing characteristics;
+• heated floors on the ground have good sound insulation characteristics;

-• in addition, mold and dampness are practically not formed on such a floor.
+• In addition, mold and dampness practically do not form on such a floor.

 Among the disadvantages of a rough concrete floor on the ground are:

-• the arrangement of the floor on the ground requires a large investment of material, physical and time resources;
+• arranging a floor on the ground requires a large investment of material, physical and time resources;

-• if the groundwater is too high or if the soil is highly loose, it is not possible to equip such a floor.
+• If the groundwater is too high or the soil is very loose, it is not possible to install such a floor.

-Construction of a concrete floor on the ground: the choice of materials
+Construction of a concrete floor on the ground: selection of materials

-As mentioned earlier, to equip a concrete floor on the ground, you will need to build multilayer construction.
-It is recommended to use as the first layer river sand, further rubble or expanded clay.
+As mentioned earlier, to install a concrete floor on the ground you will need to build multilayer construction.
+It is recommended to use as the first layer river sand, then crushed stone or expanded clay.

-After their installation, a rough screed is installed, waterproofing film and thermal insulation.
+After their installation, the rough screed is installed, waterproofing film and thermal insulation.
 Next, a finishing screed is installed, which is the basis for laying finishing materials.

-The main function of sand and crushed stone is to protect the premises from the penetration of moisture into it.
-When using crushed stone, it is necessary to carefully compact it, and crushed stone must be treated with bitumen.
+The main function of sand and crushed stone is to protect the room from moisture penetration.
+When using crushed stone, it must be thoroughly compacted, and the crushed stone must be treated with bitumen.

 If the soil is too wet, the use of expanded clay is unacceptable.
-Since it absorbs excess moisture, and then changes its shape.
-After covering the layer with a film based on polyethylene, a rough screed is poured, with a layer of about eight centimeters.
-Further, a waterproofing of two overlapped polyethylene layers is installed on it.
-Please note that polyethylene must be very tightly interconnected to prevent moisture from entering the room.
+Because it absorbs excess moisture and then changes its shape.
+After covering the layer with a polyethylene-based film, a rough screed is poured in a layer of about eight centimeters.
+Next, waterproofing is installed on it from two polyethylene layers laid overlapping.
+Please note that the polyethylene must be very tightly connected to each other to prevent moisture from entering the room.

 • extruded polystyrene foam;